mrak/stubby4node/README.md

 # The Admin Portal

 The admin portal is a RESTful(ish) endpoint running on `localhost:8889`.
+Or wherever you described through stubby's options.

 ## Supplying Endpoints to Stub